Wisconsin prisons struggle with staffing shortage

-Wisconsin Public Radio reported on Tuesday that about 1,100 jobs remain open and maximum-security facilities in Portage and Waupun are operating with only half their staff.
+About 1,100 jobs remain open, and maximum-security facilities in Portage and Waupun are operating with only half their staff, Wisconsin Public Radio reported.
 Officials were forced to close a cell hall at Waupun last year and now have resorted to moving about two dozen guards each pay period to Waupun from other facilities to handle the workload.

-Inmates say they're spending longer hours locked in their cells because facilities lack personnel to watch them when they're out.
-Corrections spokesman John Beard said that the amount of time inmates get outside their cells varies on what programs they participate in but acknowledged recreation time at Portage has been canceled occasionally due to a staff shortage.
+Inmates say they’re spending longer hours locked in their cells because facilities lack personnel to watch them when they’re out.
+The amount of time inmates get outside their cells varies on what programs they participate, and recreation time at Portage has been canceled occasionally due to a staff shortage, Corrections spokesperson John Beard said.

+The active COVID-19 cases among Wisconsin prisoners broke 300 this week for the first time since January.

 Corrections Secretary Kevin Carr said low pay and fears of contracting COVID-19 are keeping people from applying for positions.